rehierl/html-outliner-spec/issue-associations.md

 NOTE - The algorithm's definition does not state the purpose of this type of connection, hence it is unclear if this step is meant to represent the counter part of "create section for".
-Therefore this could refer to an unspecified, but completely different type of relationship.
+Because of that, this step might as well refer to an unspecified, but completely different type of relationship.

 **TODO** - This must be a **bug**, as that step is probably supposed to directly follow step 4.4.2 - i.e. it should appear before creating the first inner section.